thenriq/thenriq-code-institute_project3/README.md

 <br>

-In order to read and record data in this table, the app uses the *[gspread](https://docs.gspread.org/en/v5.7.0/)* module.
+In order to read and record data in this spreadsheet, the app uses the *[gspread](https://docs.gspread.org/en/v5.7.0/)* module.

 <br>